Do Go On - 360 - Alan Turing & The Enigma

 Freaking hell.

-St. Michael's, St. Leonard's-on-Sea.
+St. Michael's, St. Leonard's on sea.

 How Christian are they going back then?

 They fucking love saints.
-Man, they love saints.

 Me too.

-Because that is the year they won their one and only
+66 because that is the year they won their one and only

 Fairfell AFL Premiership.

-What an exciting time.
+I want an exciting time.

 Not counting the pre-season finals like the Wizard Cup.